 Porter began in the GFS Early Childhood Program as a long-term substitute in 2011 and officially joined the team in 2013, where she worked in the Infant/Toddler Class.
 When the classroom was phased out, she became the Floater teacher and worked with all the classrooms in the Early Childhood Program, where she enjoyed getting to know every child individually.
 In addition, Porter led the Late Day Program, where she created and implemented the afternoon curriculum.

 Porter graduated from Northeastern University with a BA in Sociology, intending to pursue a career in social work.
 She took a detour and ended up in New York City working in the fashion industry, where her love of being creative was realized.
 Once Porter moved back to Philadelphia and became involved with the ECP through her daughter’s enrollment, she found many of the same creative qualities adaptable to early learning.
 Porter recently took a course on brain development in early childhood, and experiential learning serves as the foundation of her teaching philosophy.
 Porter is a proud member of the school-wide Quakerism Committee, and she plans to write an early childhood version of the the Quaker curriculum used throughout GFS.
 When she’s not teaching, Porter enjoys surfing, yoga, and making slime with her daughter, a student at GFS.

 Allegra joined the Early Childhood Program as an afternoon assistant in 2013, and currently teaches PreK.
-Originally from Brooklyn, Allegra and her family recently relocated to Philadelphia after living in Dusseldorf, Germany, for six-and-a-half years, where she taught first grade in an international school.
+Originally from Brooklyn, Allegra and her family relocated to Philadelphia after living in Dusseldorf, Germany, for six-and-a-half years, where she taught first grade in an international school.

 Although Allegra has always enjoyed working with children, having worked through college at the campus day care center and babysitting in her spare time, she decided to pursue other interests post-college.
 She returned to school and earned her Master’s in Elementary Education from Hunter College, CUNY.
 Allegra is a vital part of the ECP team and welcomes the adventure that each day brings.
 An avid reader and knitter, she also enjoys exploring Philadelphia with her family.